tannewt/wa-law.org/bill/2021-22/esb/5901/1/README.md

         i.
 "Construction" means the actual construction of a warehouse or grain elevator that did not exist before the construction began. **Except as provided in (b)(ii) of this subsection, "construction"** includes expansion if the expansion adds at least two hundred thousand square feet of additional space to an existing warehouse or additional storage capacity of at least one million bushels to an existing grain elevator.
 "Construction" does not include renovation, remodeling, or repair;

-        ii. **For an existing warehouse located in a qualifying county, as defined in section 102 of this act, "construction" includes expansion if the expansion adds at least 100,000 square feet of additional space to an existing warehouse;**
+        ii. **For an existing warehouse located in a qualifying county, "construction" includes expansion if the expansion adds at least 100,000 square feet of additional space to an existing warehouse;**

     c.
 "Department" means the department of revenue;